-As the Manging Director of Education may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.
+As the operations director may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.

-15.4 Recruitment - interview panels
+17.4 Recruitment - interview panels

-At least 1 person conducting any interview for any post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures.
+At least one person conducting any interview for any post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of Keeping Children Safe in Education 2021, and will be in line with local safeguarding procedures.